dshovchko/smart-services/packages/smart-load-manager/README.md

 marketing.load().catch(() => console.log('?> Marketing failed!
 Will do something else...'));
 ```

-This example of load orchestration demonstrates the following.
-Three services are loaded: analytics, marketing, and ads.
+This load-orchestration example demonstrates the following: three services- analytics, marketing, and ads - are loaded.
 Analytics will start loading after the following chain of actions is completed:
  - preloading of analytics service
  - preconnecting to https://cdn.marketing.example and https://ads.example.net
  - waiting for user activity or browsers idle state (something that will happen first)